rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 Resolve is the first monotone function where its role is to compute the values of wires given the public input or witness values.

 \begin{definition}[Value Map]
-A value map is a partial map from wires to their values or a unit value in the case of the pulic variant that is unable to compute private wire values, but still needs to mark it as resolved.
+A value map is a partial map from wires to their values or a unit value in the case of the public variant that is unable to compute private wire values, but still needs to mark it as resolved.
 \end{definition}
 $$
 \VMap = (\abst{w}: \Wire) \pto (W \circ \ty(\abst{w}) + ())